codex-team/hawk.javascript/README.md

 ## Installation

-We recommend to add Hawk script to page above others to prevent missing any errors.
+We recommend adding Hawk script to page above others to prevent missing any errors.

 ### Install via NPM or Yarn